 Please check our Directions page, which includes information on how to get here on foot, by bike, car, public transport, or from the airport.

 When you drive into the Eden Project please display your Blue Badge clearly if you have one.
 If you are not a Blue badge holder but need accessible parking please speak to a car park steward when you arrive.
 Accessible parking spaces are available in car parks Apple 1, Apple 2 and Banana.
 The car park stewards will direct you.
-Please note the Park-and-Ride buses do not run from these car parks.
 To get to the Visitor Centre from Apple 1 car park you need to go down a tarmac path.
 The path is 32 metres long.
 The gradient is 1:18 with a short steeper section at 1:10.
 You can book assistance before you arrive.
 Please telephone our access line on 01726 818895 for more information or 01726 811911 for the main switchboard.
 There are manual wheelchairs available in Apple 1 car park.

-If you need to drop off someone there is a drop-off area in Apple 2 car park – for directions just ask any of our car park stewards.
+Apple 1 and 2 car parks are available as drop-off points – for directions just ask any of our car park stewards.
 If further assistance is required please call the steward team on 07929 202408.

 The taxi drop off point is Banana coach park where you will also find toilet facilities and lockers.